tspeckhofer/tspeckhofer.github.io/_posts/2021-07-17-latex-and-sublime-text.md

 > Some further tips:
 >
-> - Using `Windows + left/right arrow key`, you can position the currently active window in the left/right half of your screen, so you can see the $\LaTeX$ source code and the PDF output at the same time (like in the first screenshot).
+> - Using `Windows key + left/right arrow`, you can position the currently active window in the left/right half of your screen, so you can see the $\LaTeX$ source code and the PDF output at the same time (like in the first screenshot).
 By double-clicking on a line in the PDF file, Sublime text automatically jumps to the corresponding line in the `.tex` file (this is called inverse search).
 > - After compiling, you can press `Ctrl + L` and then immediately `Backspace` in order to clean the folder that contains the `.tex` file and delete all temporary files.

 ## Step 3: Set up snippets

-This functionality is the main reason why I use Sublime Text as my $\LaTeX$ editor: You can define your own code snippets, which are replaced by $\LaTeX$ commands automatically while you are typing (without even having to press an extra button!).
+This functionality is the main reason why I use Sublime Text as my $\LaTeX$ editor: You can define your own code snippets, which are replaced by $\LaTeX$​ commands automatically while you are typing (without even having to press an extra button!).
 On Linux, this [can be done directly in Vim](https://castel.dev/post/lecture-notes-1/), but on Windows it is more complicated to set this up in Vim (and I could not get it to work).
+In Sublime Text, however, it is straightforward:

 - In order to use snippets, you have to go to `Preferences - Key Bindings` in Sublime Text and paste the contents of [this file](https://raw.githubusercontent.com/tspeckhofer/LaTeX_SublimeText/master/SublimeTextKeymap.txt) into the right column.
 - If you do not use Vim navigation using the "Vintageous" package (see below), you can delete the first two snippets.